They Both Die at the End: Plot

-Rufus and Mateo go to Make-A-Moment, a center for Deckers where they can experience dangerous activities without fear, and the two fake skydive.
-Unimpressed, Mateo asks Lidia to meet them at the Travel Arena.
-Rufus, Mateo and Lidia go on an "around the world in eighty minutes" tour at the Arena and jump off of a waterfall, allowing Rufus to conquer his fear of the water.
-Rufus receives a call from Malcolm and Tagoe, who were released from custody, and tells them to bring Aimee and meet him at the Graveyard, a club for Deckers.
+Rufus and Mateo go to The World Travel Arena for Deckers where they can experience dangerous activities without fear.
+Mateo asks Lidia to meet them there, and the three do some of the Decker activities at the center.
+Rufus receives a call from Malcolm and Tagoe, who were released from custody, and tells them to bring Aimee and meet him at the a club for Deckers.

-The group dance together at Graveyard and Rufus convinces Mateo to sing karaoke with him.
-After their performance, Mateo finally works up the courage to kiss Rufus, who asks why it took him so long.
-Rufus is able to say a proper goodbye to the Plutos and Mateo tries to help Lidia comprehend her life without him.
+At the club, Mateo finally works up the courage to kiss Rufus.
+Rufus says goodbye to the Plutos and Mateo says goodbye to Lidia.
 Peck and his gang arrive at the club, having tracked Rufus using his Instagram posts, with a loaded gun.
-Peck tries to shoot Rufus but Aimee tries to talk him down, giving Mateo enough time to cause a commotion, making Peck drop the gun.
-Mateo and Rufus return to Mateo's apartment and Mateo asks if they can go back to the hospital so that he can come out to his father and tell him about their End Day.
-Mateo sings and plays the piano for Rufus, who videos the moment before taking a goofy picture with Mateo for his final Instagram post.
-They lie in bed and confess their love to one another, both wishing that they had met sooner.
-They fall asleep in each other's arms, agreeing that they will stay together in the safety of their bed forever.
+Aimee tries to talk him down, giving Mateo enough time to cause a commotion, making Peck drop the gun.
+Mateo and Rufus return to Mateo's apartment.
+They lie in bed and confess their love for one another, falling asleep together.